toliaqat/xenon-wiki/Task-Service-Tutorial.md

 We must define the state of the task.
 Here we have one parameter for users to set and several for the task to keep track of what it is doing.

 A few things to note:
-* We use the standard[TaskState](https://github.com/vmware/xenon/blob/master/xenon-common/src/main/java/com/vmware/xenon/common/TaskState.java), which defines the overall progress through the task.
+* We use the standard [TaskState](https://github.com/vmware/xenon/blob/master/xenon-common/src/main/java/com/vmware/xenon/common/TaskState.java), which defines the overall progress through the task.
 While you are not required to use TaskState, we strongly encourage it to provide commonality between all tasks services.
-The TaskState only has a few stages (CREATED, STARTED, FINISHED, FAILED, CANCELLED).
-Most tasks will spend their working time in the STARTED state and will indicate their progress through a SubStage
+The TaskState only has a few stages: CREATED, STARTED, FINISHED, FAILED, CANCELLED.
+Most tasks will spend their working time in the STARTED state and will indicate their progress through a SubStage.
-* The UsageOption AUTO_MERGE_IF_NOT_NULL makes it easier to handle PATCH requests because the state changes can be merged for you.
+* The UsageOption AUTO_MERGE_IF_NOT_NULL makes it easier to handle PATCH requests because the state changes can be merged for you by merging the changes automatically when you call `Utils.mergeWithState()`

 ```java
 public static class ExampleTaskServiceState extends ServiceDocument {